PedroEsperanca/pokedex/README.md

 ### preprocessors, frameworks and why
 --------

-- scss: much more organized than regular css
+- sass: much more organized than regular css

 - angular: this framework offers support for all parts of an MVC app